openmrs/openmrs-book-guide/troubleshooting.md

 If MySQL is already installed and running on your system, OpenMRS Standalone's initial setup may be unable to create the OpenMRS user and database.
 You may also encounter this problem after installation, if you have installed a "traditional" MySQL server and try to run OpenMRS Standalone.

-This problem happens because MySQL clients on UNIX-based systems always use UNIX sockets to connect to MySQL whenlocalhost is specified in the connection URL.
+This problem happens because MySQL clients on UNIX-based systems always use UNIX sockets to connect to MySQL when **localhost** is specified in the connection URL.
 This is a known issue/limitation/bug in MySQL and is documented in more detail by the MySQL project.

 [http://bugs.mysql.com/bug.php?id=31577](http://bugs.mysql.com/bug.php?id=31577)